 Can I Just Buy a Gluten Free Gingerbread House Kit?

 There are gluten free gingerbread house kits, but they are few and far between.
 They also tend to be extremely expensive!
 So I was super relieved when we found a way to make them gluten free.
+You could also try making this peppermint house alternative.

 Gluten Free Gingerbread House Recipe